jdlcdl/seedsigner/README.md

 # jdlcdl branch: prudently_paranoid_settings

 If the user has chosen to disable particular privacy/security settings, then these settings cannot be re-enabled while seeds are currently loaded.
-Further, even if navigable, views which arguably should respect these settings will raise an exception if the settings are disable; ultimately, should not be able to navigate to disabled Views.
+For security/privacy reasons, even if navigable, views which arguably should respect these settings will raise an ugly exception at last minute if the settings are disabled.
+More functionally, the user will not even be offered navigation to views that are disabled by these settings.
-* Sig types
+* Sig types (if disabled: blocks address verification/exploration, signing of psbts, and output of xpubs for this sig type)
-* Script types
+* Script types (if disabled: blocks address verification/exploration, signing of psbts, and output of xpubs for this script type)
-* Xpub export
+* Xpub export (if disabled: blocks display of xpub qrcode)
-* Seed backup (new advanced setting)
+* Seed backup (new advanced setting; if disabled: blocks seedbackup words/seedqr)
-* Address explorer (new advanced setting)
+* Address explorer (new advanced setting; if disabled: blocks exploration of addresses by selected seed, but does NOT block via scanned wallet-descriptor)

 ---------------